-Probably the most famous of the rumored Spanish inventions on this page (many refer to the acoustic guitar as the "Spanish guitar").
+This is probably the most famous of the rumored Spanish inventions (many refer to the acoustic guitar as the "Spanish guitar").
 But is it true?

 Likely?
 This isn't disputed.
 As with chess, the guitar wasn't invented, it evolved.
 But most attribute the modern acoustic guitar to a Spaniard, Antonio Torres Jurado.